Online Engineering Programs in Virginia

 At Virginia Tech in Blacksburg, students can pursue an online MS degree in ocean engineering that is concentrated on naval ship design and related topics.
 Students will have the option to choose from a thesis and a non-thesis track.
 The program involves the same courses and is taught by the same faculty members as Virginia Tech’s on-campus classes.

-This 30-credit hour program includes courses in advanced naval architecture, boundary layer theory, advanced dynamics of high-speed craft, vehicle structures, advanced ship structural analysis, advanced aero and hydrodynamics, and advanced ship dynamics.
+This 30-credit program includes courses in advanced naval architecture; boundary layer theory; advanced dynamics of high-speed craft; vehicle structures; advanced ship structural analysis; advanced aero and hydrodynamics; and advanced ship dynamics.

-Admission requirements for the program include a bachelor’s degree, typically in mathematics, physics, or engineering from an accredited institution, a grade point average of 3.0, official transcripts, statement of interest, curriculum vitae, three letters of recommendation, and TOEFL scores for international applicants.
-GRE scores are also required (can be waived for students who have significant work experience).
+Admission requirements for the program include a bachelor’s degree, typically in mathematics, physics, or engineering from an accredited institution, a grade point average of 3.0, official transcripts, a statement of interest, curriculum vitae, three letters of recommendation, and TOEFL scores for international applicants.

 • Location: Blacksburg, VA